robotpy/robotpy-docs/frameworks/command.rst

 Setting up the scheduler and running it are handled by the CommandBasedRobot class.
 You only need to write the code for ``*Init()`` methods you want to use.
-Since you are overriding that class, you can easily change any functionality that doesn't work for your robot, though `the default implementation <https://github.com/robotpy/robotpy-wpilib-utilities/blob/master/commandbased/commandbasedrobot.py>`_ should work for most cases.
+Since you are overriding that class, you can easily change any functionality that doesn't work for your robot, though :class:`the default implementation <commandbased.commandbasedrobot.CommandBasedRobot>` should work for most cases.

 Error Handling